 - It must meet all of the guidelines set forth in the MFTA/IFTA Journal Style Guide.

-The first and most important step for a candidate is to submit an outline of the proposed paper to IFTA at firstname.lastname@example.org, standing in lieu of the Chairman of the Accreditation Committee.
+The first and most important step for a candidate is to submit an outline of the proposed paper to IFTA at email@example.com, standing in lieu of the Chairman of the Accreditation Committee.
 Care should be taken to ensure that this Summary is sufficiently detailed to enable the Committee to determine whether or not the proposed paper meets the above criteria.
-Failure to submit a sufficiently detailed or well thought-out outline, or departure from the outline after it has been approved, could mean wasted time and effort.
+Failure to submit a sufficiently detailed or well-thought-out outline, or departure from the outline after it has been approved, could mean wasted time and effort.

 It is anticipated that most candidates for MFTA will have some academic background, and this should convey the high standard against which these papers will be judged.
-Papers which do not meet the professional requirements of the Committee will be rejected, with reasons, and candidates may either start again or revise their paper and resubmit it the following year.
+Papers that do not meet the professional requirements of the Committee will be rejected, with reasons, and candidates may either start again or revise their paper and resubmit it the following year.
 This will be viewed as a fresh application.
 Alternately, candidates who are dissatisfied with their mark may elect to have their paper referred to the Accreditation Committee for review.
 The fee payable for review will be communicated at the time the application is made.
 Candidates should note, however, that due to other pressures and the fact that the Committee members are in several countries, the review process can take several months.
 If the Committee confirms the original result this may mean that you miss the opportunity to submit another paper in the following year.

 Copyright of all submitted Papers is in accordance with the IFTA Journal Author’s Grant of Rights: